jpilet/anemomind/README.md

 build/src/server/nautical/tiles$ sh generateDevDB.sh
 ```
 Although this will not perform any correctness checks in particular, a great deal of the pipeline will nevertheless be run and it can therefore be a conventient tool when searching for bugs.

+If you used the second example for starting mongodb indirectly using grunt ```grunt serve:dev```, the result will be visible on http://localhost:9000.

 ## Platform specific notes